Scar Repair in San Francisco

 Hypertrophic scars are a type of scar that remains within the boundaries of the original incision or wound.
 Though they usually improve on their own over time, steroid applications or injections are often recommended to assist in the healing process.

-In some instances, it may be necessary to surgically improve the scar by removing excess scar tissue and possibly repositioning the incision so that it heals in a less visible manner.
+In some instances, it may be necessary to surgically improve the scar by minimizing excess scar tissue and possibly repositioning the incision so that it heals in a less visible manner.
 Steroid injections may be administered during surgery and at intervals for up to two years afterward to prevent the scar from reforming.

 Contractures are a type of scar originating from a burn or other injury, which results in the loss of a large area of skin that pulls the edges of the skin together, a process known as contraction.
 Contractures may affect the adjacent muscles and tendons resulting in the restriction of normal movement.